Call of the Sea: Sequel

 A sequel, titled Call of the Elder Gods, was announced in June 2025.
 Developed by Out of the Blue Games and published by Kwalee, the game was inspired by The Shadow Out of Time and its cast include Yuri Lowenthal and Cissy Jones.
-It is set to be released for Windows, Nintendo Switch 2, PlayStation 5 and Xbox Series X and Series S.
+It is set to be released on May 12, 2026 for Windows, Nintendo Switch 2, PlayStation 5 and Xbox Series X and Series S.